 Full-year residents must file Form IT-40, Indiana Full-Year Resident Individual Income Tax Return or Form IT-40EZ for Full-Year Indiana Resident Filers with No Dependents.
-If you filed a 2012 federal Form 1040EZ, were a full-year resident of Indiana, claim only the renter's deduction and/or unemployment compensation deduction, and have only Indiana state and county tax withholding credits and/or the

-Taxpayer Automatic Refund credit, then you should file the simplified Form IT-40EZ.
+If you filed a 2011 federal Form 1040EZ, were a full-year resident of Indiana, claim only the renter's deduction and/or unemployment compensation deduction, and have only Indiana state and county tax withholding credits, then you should file the simplified Form IT-40EZ.
 If you are not eligible to file Form IT-40EZ, have any add-backs or other deductions or credits, you must file Form IT-40.